Sci-Net: Scale Invariant Model for Buildings Segmentation from Aerial Imagery

+Being able to segment objects with multiple resolutions is of high interest for the remote sensing community.
+While most of the work proposed in the computer vision community can be adapted to satellite images, several work have been also proposed in this context. \cite{Hamaguchi_2018_CVPR_Workshops} leverage multi-task learning and distillation to produce several output maps depending on the buildings size. \cite{Li2018AMR} propose to reuse previous feature maps by the help of the connections from each layer to the same sized subsequent layers. \cite{ESFNet} propose an efficient model based on separable factorized residual block in addition to dilated convolution.

-Authors in~\cite{ra-fcn} introduce two modules: (\textit{i}) channel relation module and (\textit{ii}) spatial relation module modeled as composite functions.
-The first module applies global average pooling over the features to output channel descriptors which are later used to create a channel relation map and then multiplied with the transposed features to leverage channel augmented features.
-The spatial relation module comprises two $1\times1$ convolutions followed by matrix multiplication of the resulting weighted representations to form global spatial relation features capable of capturing global contextual dependencies for identifying various objects.
-Even though the authors in~\cite{ra-fcn} perform their experiments on aerial scenes, the focus of their paper was to augment the extracted features with existing relations between different object instances in both the channel and spatial domain, which proved to provide a good improvement in terms of segmentation.
-However, the validation of their results is based on the Postdam dataset with a fixed high resolution of 5cm/pixel.
+Authors in~\cite{ra-fcn} introduce channel relation module that applies global average pooling over the features and spatial relation module to obtain global spatial relation features capable of capturing global contextual dependencies for identifying various objects.
+However, the validation of their results is based on the Postdam dataset with a fixed high resolution.